alex-mas/ecs-ts/readme.md

 # About

-ecs-ts is a non opinionated and small library that provides utilities to build [entity component systems](https://en.wikipedia.org/wiki/Entity_component_system).
+ecs-ts is an unopinionated and small library that provides utilities to build [entity component systems](https://en.wikipedia.org/wiki/Entity_component_system).
 It has no dependencies and since its built on typescript it provides the safety of types when it is possible.

 # Getting Started